-The focus of the course is on the structure and functioning of the international monetary system and on issues relating to the trans-national movements of public and private capita.
-The course will examine the foundations and working of the international monetary system, its evolution and how recent developments have affected both developed and developing countries.
-We shall identify its essential features and the factors that have shaken the basic system laid down in the early post-war years and the attempts at reform.
-The role of both rich and poor countries in the reform effort will be examine, as well as the relevance of the reforms to the interests of poor nations.
+This course will examine the foundations and workings of the international monetary system (IMS), its evolution and how recent developments have affected both developed and developing countries.
+It shall identify the essential features of the IMS, the factors that have contributed to the evolution of this system and evaluate the attempts at reform of the IMS.
+The role of both developed and developing countries in the reform effort will be examined, as well as the relevance of the reforms to the interests of developing countries in general and the Caribbean in particular.